woojae/woojae.github.io/content/posts/cursor-demo.md

 The new popular tool in town is Cursor.ai.
 Both Paul Graham and Andrej Karpathy tweeted about it, so I decided to see what the hype was all about.
 As an infrastructure engineer, I tested it by creating infrastructure using Terraform on AWS.

-I was mostly impressed by cursor, but not completely blown away.
-It mostly feels like UI improvments to github copilot which are significant and useful.
+I found Cursor to be quite impressive, though not entirely mind-blowing.
+It feels like a set of significant user interface improvements to GitHub Copilot.
+These enhancements are impactful and highly useful.
+For example, I was able to make changes to Terraform backend, and it automatically applied those backend modifications across all the related Terraform resources.

-## Let's use AI to create an S3 bucket to store our terraform state file
+## Let's use cursor to create an S3 bucket to store our terraform state file

+**prompt**

 Create a s3 bucket store my terraform state, ensure the bucket is secure from outside world..
 name the bucket cursor-tf-state